zarkopopovski/godo/README.md

 * UpdateTask
 * ListTasks

 **GoDO** use MongoDB NoSQL database as storage for users and tasks.
-Users and tasks will be stored in Users collections where each task will be stored in User object per user for easy quering.
+Users and tasks will be stored as separate collections where each task will be connected thru User ID for easy quering.
 Future optimizations will be made.

 ## Building
 **GoDO** is tested on Mac OSx 10.10.5

-	go get
+	go get labix.org/v2/mgo
 	go build

 ## Running